How to Plan a Conference Agenda (Free Templates for Word)

 Allow attendees to take polls

-Providing attendees with an opportunity to vote on the importance of different components in your conference agenda will allow them to have a direct impact on the parameters of each session.
+Providing attendees with an opportunity to vote on the importance of different components in your conference will allow them to have a direct impact on the parameters of each session.
 They will also be able to provide valuable feedback that can help improve future events.
 This will also encourage overall interaction and discussion among participants, which, in turn, improves the overall engagement level and facilitates learning.
 Real-time analysis of current event sessions is also a great way to help event managers make critical decisions regarding the remaining agenda, including making necessary adjustments.

-Designate a note taker
+Designate a note-taker

 Offer exposure to sponsors